cian0/BusinessMaps/README.md

 Notes:
 * It is assumed that one business only has one location.
 (A business tag with more than 1 location children tag will not work)
 * Error handling on faulty XML format are not yet implemented
+* XML contents are not stored to the database